Genivia/ugrep/README.md

             Filter files through the specified COMMANDS first before searching.
             COMMANDS is a comma-separated list of `exts:command [option ...]', where `exts' is a comma-separated list of filename extensions and `command' is a filter utility.
-The filter utility should read from standard input and write to standard output.
 Files matching one of `exts' are filtered.
-When `exts' is `*', files with non-matching extensions are filtered.
+When `exts' is a `*', all files are filtered.
 One or more `option' separated by spacing may be specified, which are passed verbatim to the command.
 A `%' as `option' expands into the pathname to search.
 For example, --filter='pdf:pdftotext % -' searches PDF files.
 The `%' expands into a `-' when searching standard input.
+When a `%' is not specified, a filter utility should read from standard input and write to standard output.
             Option --label=.ext may be used to specify extension `ext' when searching standard input.
+This option may be repeated.
     --filter-magic-label=LABEL:MAGIC
             Associate LABEL with files whose signature "magic bytes" match the MAGIC regex pattern.
 Only files that have no filename extension